Welcome to Dev Handbook!

 1. Server-side language

-You need to learn a server-side language to become a fullstack or backend web development.
+You need to learn a server-side language to become a full-stack or backend web developer.
 Pick one of the following:

 2. Server-side framework